 The Borough of Glen Rock, a Tree City USA for the 20th year, has had two Forestry Management Plans and has met with approval from the NJDEP each relevant year.
 Each year the Glen Rock Department of Public Works PW sends 2 employees to the Shade Tree Federation Conference in October.
 This satisfies the CEU requirements for Municipal Approved Status under the Community Forestry Program.
 At this time, Glen Rock has 5 employees who are core-trained and 3 volunteers from the Shade Tree Advisory Committee and Environmental Commission.
 The Borough is currently working on its 2013-2017 Forestry Management Plan.
 In 2009, the Borough Council approved Resolution No. 97-09: Resolution to Preserve Glen Rock's Tree Canopy.
-This resolution establishes the pride the Borough takes in its tree direct relationship between the preservation of the tree canopy in Glen Rock and the health, safety and welfare of direct relationship between the preservation of the tree canopy in Glen Rock and the health, safety and welfare of onthings.
+This resolution establishes the pride the Borough takes in its tree stock, recognizes the decline of the town's aging forest, and outlines the benefits of trees.
+And, it states that there is a direct relationship between the preservation of the tree canopy in Glen Rock and the health, safety and welfare of residents.
 The resolution resulted in two things.
-It created a Tree Fund that is funded through private donations and whose purpose is to acquire, plant, and maintain trees on public property, providing a vehicle for residents to office the community forest.
+It created a Tree Fund that is funded through private donations and whose purpose is to acquire, plant, and maintain trees on public property, providing a vehicle for residents to directly contribute to the community forest.
 Secondly, it specifically allows these funds to be used for the education of residents on the benefits and care of trees within our community.
 As of 2008, Glen Rock's canopy cover is 43%.
-This resolution chose not to set a numeric goal due to budget constraints and the feasibility of increasing the cover as opposed to chose not to set a numeric goal due to budget constraints and in the growth of the conver as opposed to
+This resolution chose not to set a numeric goal due to budget constraints and the feasibility of increasing the cover as opposed to maintaining.
+This resolution also looks to the public sector to aid in the growth of the community forest.

-- Community Forestry Plan Approv - Tree Canopy Resolution
+Community Forestry Plan Approv

+Fig. 1.
+Tree Canopy Resolution